goction/goction/README.md

 1. Check the log file for error messages.
 2. Ensure all goctions are properly compiled using the `goction update` command.
-3. Verify that the Goction service is running using `goction start`.
+3. Verify that the Goction service is running using `sudo systemctl status goction`.
 4. Check your firewall settings if you're having trouble with the API.
 5. Use the `goction stats` command to check the execution history of a specific goction.